git/git.github.io/SoC-2014-Microprojects.md

 * Read about the process for submitting patches to Git: this is described in `Documentation/SubmittingPatches`.

-* **Making the actual change.**  (Funny, this is the only part they teach you about in college.)
+* **Make the actual change.** (Funny, this is the only part they teach you about in college.)

-* Run the test suite: this is described in the file `t/README`.
-(If you have added new functionality, you should also add tests, but most microprojects will not add new functionality.)
+* Run the test suite and make sure it passes 100%: this is described in the file `t/README`.
+(If you have added new functionality, you should also add new tests, but most microprojects will not add new functionality.)

 * Commit your change.
 Surprise: we use Git for that, so you will need to gain at least